Réserve faunique de Matane

 Back to trout

 Even though our day of salmon fishing wasn’t boring in the least, we decided for the second day to do some brook trout fishing on a lake open for day fishing in the wildlife reserve.
 Upon arrival on site in the morning, we came across a radiantly happy angler couple leaving with their catch limit.
 Once our incredulity subsided, we hit the lake with a certain dose of swagger.
 The fish actually proved to be cooperative, and we each reeled in an enviable mess of nice brook trout.
-Near the end of the afternoon, we left the lake and headed toward the meeting point for the last activity of the stay: black bear watching.

 For its scenery alone, Réserve faunique de Matane is a mind-blowing destination, no matter the season.
 For fishing enthusiasts, Rivière-Matane cabins are jewels at the heart of the action.